-At a city-wide level, service delivery and management is currently undertaken by the respective municipal departments.
+Service delivery and management is currently undertaken by the respective municipal departments.
 The proposed management model for the Mdantsane Urban Hub is yet to be passed through Council.
 An interdepartmental team, comprised of multidisciplinary departments, Finance, Engineering, Property Development and Land Development, Economic Development, Transport Planning, Municipal Services and EPMO is currently playing a coordinating role.
 This team has been identified by BCMM to drive the reforms and has been institutionalised.